 - The singer of the Cascio tracks uses vibrato 100% the time, on each and every song.
 However, in 22% of the Jackson recordings analysed, the King of Pop does do NOT use vibrato at all during verses.

-- The singer of the Cascio tracks changes his vibrato pattern a whopping 83% of the time, while Jackson’s vibrato pattern changes in the verses only 9% of the time.
+- The singer of the Cascio tracks changes his vibrato pattern a whopping 83% of the time, while Jackson’s vibrato pattern changes only 9% of the time.

 - The singer of the Cascio tracks uses vibrato in the middle of a line 58% of the time.
 Again, Jackson only does this in 9% of the known and undisputed recordings that were analysed.

-In any event, Dr. Papcun claims in his report that the analyses he has performed “are very much more detailed and accurate than waveform analysis.”
-It certainly looks convincing.
+In response, Dr. Papcun asserted that the analyses he performed were “much more detailed and accurate than waveform analysis.”

 Click here to check out Dr. Papcun’s report for yourself.